LLNL/Umpire/docs/sphinx/features/backtrace.rst

 Setting the environment variable ``UMPIRE_LOG_LEVEL=Error`` will cause to Umpire to log backtrace information for each of the leaked Umpire allocations found during application exit.

+A programatic interface is also availble via the func::`umpire::print_allocator_records` free function.

 An example for checking and displaying the information this information logged above may be found here: